Coconut Grove

 Table Chart PROFILE FAQ

-The level of general health in Coconut Grove is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts
+Health outcomes in Coconut Grove are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

 Frequently Asked Questions - Health